Metanomicon/Pontinomicon/_lexicon/pontinomical.md

 ---
 layout: term
-title: pontinomical
+term: pontinomical
-description: In the spirit of the Pontinomicon.
+definition: In the spirit of the Pontinomicon.
 ---